Alagadiço: Cangaço

 In the 1920's and 30's the village was plagued by several incidents of sackings and robberies by Lampião and his group, with Lampião himself being in Alagadiço four times between 1929 and 1936.
 The cangaço was a phenomenon of banditism that took place in the sertão and agreste regions of northeastern Brazil from the early/mid 19th century to 1937.
 The cangaceiros were interested in the geographically privileged position of the village's hills, which were surrounded by plains and therefore had a good vision of the surrounding are from their tops, which made it easy to see any police force that could try to fight Lampião's group from a long distance.
-The presence of the cangaço in Alagadiço reached its end on the 7th of June 1936, when the bandits José Aleixo Ribeiro da Silva (Zé Baiano), Acilino, Demudado and Chico Peste were killed by local civilians in an ambush on a farm near Alagadiço.
+The presence of the cangaço in Alagadiço reached its end on 7 June 1936, when the bandits José Aleixo Ribeiro da Silva (Zé Baiano), Acilino, Demudado and Chico Peste were killed by local civilians in an ambush on a farm near Alagadiço.
 The death of the cangaceiros was orchestrated by Antônio de Chiquinho, Pedro Sebastião de Oliveira, Pedro Francisco, Antônio de Souza Passos, José Francisco Pereira and José Francisco de Souza.
 On the 23rd of the same month, during the Saint John's Eve festivities, the until then secret news was revealed by a family member of one of the men involved in Zé Baiano's death, and the information soon reached the ears of Erônides de Carvalho, the governor of Sergipe.

-On the 26th of June, a group of forensics scientists and the state's police chief Osvaldo Nunes dos Santos came from Aracaju to the place where the bodies were buried to do an exhumation of the corpses and analyze the authenticity of such, which was confirmed.
+On 26 June, a group of forensics scientists and the state's police chief Osvaldo Nunes dos Santos came from Aracaju to the place where the bodies were buried to do an exhumation of the corpses and analyze the authenticity of such, which was confirmed.
 Fearing an act of revenge from Lampião, Antônio de Chiquinho built an armed force made out of the village's youth to protect the Alagadiço from a possible invasion, he went as far as drilling holes on the front walls of his own house, from where he planned to shoot, and digging trenches in the access roads of the settlement.
 On 2 September, Lampião, accompanied by a large number of bandits, visited Zé Baiano's burial place; however, he did not attack the village due to rumors that the state government had gifted it a 17th century Dutch cannon, a false information which had been purposefully spread with the objective of scaring the bandit leader.